tobyhodges/fair-research-software/episodes/07-open-collaboration.md

 What else might we want to do in order to improve how findable, accessible or reusable it is?
 One further step we could take is to publish the code with a peer reviewed journal.
 Some traditional journals will accept software submissions, although these are usually as a supplementary material for a paper.
 There also journals which specialise in research software such as the [Journal of Open Research Software](https://openresearchsoftware.metajnl.com/), [The Jornal of Open Source Software](https://joss.theoj.org/) or [SoftwareX](https://www.sciencedirect.com/journal/softwarex).
-With these the submission will be the software itself and not a paper, although a short abstract or description of the software is often required.
+With these venues, the submission will be the software itself and not a paper, although a short abstract or description of the software is often required.
 :::